CASE STUDY: Megan McCracken’s Transformative Talk for 1000 people

 For her next talk at WIMWA 2025, a major industry event with an audience of over 1000, Megan wanted to do something different.
 She approached me for Strategic Speaker Coaching.

 Megan was writing a talk about AI and what it means to feel human.
 As an executive coach, she had been asking her clients a question: “What would you bring back to your life that has been streamlined out of it?”
 Megan told me that every single time the person would get really animated.
 “I needed an hour to hear them out”, she said.
+She felt strongly that the WIMWA summit was the perfect place for this topic, and the timing was right.

 1. Incorporate physical theatre, including an outfit change.
 Physical theatre, including props and movement can enhance a keynote when used seamlessly.
 Make sure it supports your message rather than distracting.